Skip to main content

 Is Torts tested frequently on the MEE?

-Yes.
-Torts is one of the most frequently tested subjects on the MEE.
-It appears on most administrations and is also heavily tested on the MBE, making it one of the most important subjects in your bar prep.
+Torts appears on roughly 40% of MEE administrations, making it less frequent than subjects like Civil Procedure and Contracts.
+However, Torts is also heavily tested on the MBE, so you will encounter it on the bar exam regardless.
+It remains one of the most important subjects in your bar prep.

 What topics in Torts are most commonly tested on the MEE?